Canon 10D vs 7D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 10D and the 7D have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the 7D was followed by the Canon 7D Mark II.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 10D vs 7D